keerthana2-005/consumewise/README.md

-You can access our website via the link on Devfolio.
+You can access our website via this Link:https://consumewiseai.pythonanywhere.com
-Use this Link to: https://consumewiseai.pythonanywhere.com

 # Technologies Used in ConsumeWise